Auratius/flash-sensitivewords/SensitiveWords.MicroService/README.md

 ## Project Stats

-We've got decent test coverage:
+We've got excellent test coverage:
-- 85.6% overall coverage
-- 64 tests total (53 unit + 11 integration)
+- 133 tests total (78 unit + 55 integration)
+- 100% pass rate
+- 100% coverage on all controllers
 - 100% coverage on the application layer

 ## How it's built